youwen5/youwen5/README.md

 Haskell programs exist purely in the [noosphere](https://en.wikipedia.org/wiki/Noosphere) as the real world is not nearly pure enough.
 Therefore, Rust is my language of choice for hacking.

 I also know C, Python, and Go.
-These language are also suitable for hacking, and together with Rust and Haskell cover the majority of software use cases; however I seldom create projects with them as they do not satisfy my desire to turn every programming discussion into a philosophical one about abstract mathematics.
+These languages are also suitable for hacking, and together with Rust and Haskell cover the majority of software use cases; however I seldom create projects with them as they do not satisfy my desire to turn every programming discussion into a philosophical one about abstract mathematics.

 <a href="https://www.vim.org" target="_blank">![](https://moolenaar.net/vim_anim.gif)</a>